VALLEDUPAR

 The Alfonso López airport is a short distance west of the bus terminal.
 If you're flying to or from Santa Marta or Barranquilla take a peak out of your window at the stunning snow-capped mountains of Sierra Nevada de Santa Marta.

-Return from Valledupar to Colombia Travel Guide homepage
+Return from Valledupar to Homepage

 New!
 Comments